5 December 2020 St Ebbe's Oxford, OX1 1QE 9:30am - 12:30pm

 Melody Instruments: Single-note instruments can play a vital role in the overall sound and feel of congregational music.
 But sometimes knowing what and where to play can be confusing.
 How do you fit with the other instruments in the band?
 What do you play when you don't have a score in front of you?
 We'll explore some practical techniques for self-arranging, harmonising and improvisation – no matter what your experience!

-Cancellations will incur a £5 administration fee.
-Sorry, no refunds will be given for cancellations within two weeks of the event.
+Delegate cancellations will incur a £5 administration fee.
+Sorry, no refunds will be given for cancellations within one week of the event.
+In the event of a cancellation by Emu, a full refund will be given.